jonmcgyver/nekudo.com/contents/articles/2017-01-10-creating-angela-based-microservice-apps.md

 In this case there is one pool defined named _"pool\_a"_.
 The worker for this pool is named _"worker\_a.php"_ and will be started 3 times when you fire up the server.
 This means once you start the job-server there will be 3 workers of type _worker\_a_ and each of this workers can do one task at the same time.
-So if you have lots of tasks of one type you just can start more workers so jobs can be processed faster.
+So if you have lots of tasks which can be handled by _worker\_a_ you can just start more workers and jobs can be processed faster.

 ## Writing your first worker

-After you configured the worker-processes you want to use you'll need to implement the actual workers.
+After you configured the worker-processes you want to use you'll need to actually implement those workers.

 For each worker you defined in the configuration there needs to be a corresponding file containing the code.
-In this example the worker can be found in you _app/worker_ folder and is called _worker\_a.php_.
+In this example the worker can be found in your _app/worker_ folder and is called _worker\_a.php_.
 The content of a very basic worker looks like this:

 ```php